precondition/precondition.github.io/_posts/2021-02-19-qmk-heatmap.md

     }
 #endif
 ```
 As you can notice, `processs_combo_event` doesn't actually give any meaningful information on the matrix position of combo key presses.
-This is why the row and column fields in the printed output are filled in with the constant value `KEYLOC_COMBO` (combo key location), which is equal to the value of 254.
+This is why the row and column fields in the printed output are filled in with the "magic" constant value 254 (historically called `KEYLOC_COMBO`).

 These "missing" constant values will be automatically filled in by the QMK Heatmap Generator based on keys you've typed outside of combos.
 For example, if you have a combo involving `KC_A` and `KC_S`, executing the combo will output these two lines:
 ```